DEVSENSE/phptools-docs/docs/vscode/problems.md

 Description: Problems and code validation
 */

-# Problems and Code validation
+# Problems and Code Validation

-The entire workspace is continuously analyzed for potential issues and problems.
-They are all listed in the VSCode's Problems window where the user can filter and navigate to certain issues.
+The core of the PHP extension relies on its static code analysis; built-in type inferring and validation resolve wide range of code diagnostics - making sure your code is correct, providing instantaneous problem reports.
+The analysis understands PHPStan, Psalm, phpstorm meta files, and other frequently used annotations.

+The code analysis can be configured to analyze the whole workspace and subsequent changes, with a little CPU overhead.
+See [diagnostics](https://docs.devsense.com/en/vs/code%20validation/diagnostics) for the most common issues detected by the extension.

 ![Problems Window](imgs/problems-window.png)

+Analysis can be configured for specific files, and specific diagnostic codes.

 ## `.editorconfig`